-"It's no accident that I wrote the pilot for the television series Felicity, a thousand years ago, after meeting my wife Katie," said Abrams.
-"Not that that story was based on her, but I'd simply never met a more powerful, outspoken, decent, generous, capable, beautiful, tough or respectable person in my life.
-What blows my mind about Katie is not that she encourages those she knows, including her only slightly shorter husband, to do the right thing, it's how she constantly and innately knows what the right thing to do is.
-It's a superpower that she has.
-And rather through her inspiration or her coercion, most of the good I've done in my life to be considered for this award at all is a direct result of her."
+“It’s no accident that I wrote the pilot for the television series Felicity a thousand years ago, after meeting my wife Katie,” Abrams said.
+“Not that that story was based on her, but I’d simply never met a more powerful, outspoken, decent, generous, capable, beautiful, tough or respectable person in my life.
+What blows my mind about Katie is not that she encourages those she knows, including her only slightly shorter husband, to do the right thing, it’s how she constantly and innately knows what the right thing to do is.
+It’s a superpower that she has.
+And rather through her inspiration or her coercion, most of the good I’ve done in my life to be considered for this award at all is a direct result of her.”

-He added, "Katie, of course, never asked me to write about women in Felicity or Alias or Star Wars, but I was inspired to because of the respect I have for who she is and how she sees the world and how she intrinsically identifies injustice and how she takes active, one might say obsessive steps to write that wrong."
+He added, “Katie, of course, never asked me to write about women in Felicity or Alias or Star Wars, but I was inspired to because of the respect I have for who she is and how she sees the world and how she intrinsically identifies injustice and how she takes active, one might say obsessive steps to right that wrong.”

 Referring to the movement of women speaking out amid a wave of sexual misconduct claims in Hollywood and beyond, Abrams called it “a revolution” and said McGrath has “become increasingly electrified in this decisive moment — women unified, galvanized, sick of being unsafe, marginalized, unconsidered or unheard.”